Table of Contents

 Performance and Tests

-All synthetic tests confirm the obvious: while the E5‑2630 v4 delivers respectable multi‑threaded results, its single‑threaded performance leaves much to be desired.
+As expected, synthetics show a clear picture: while the E5‑2630 v4 delivers respectable multi‑threaded results, its single‑threaded performance leaves much to be desired.

 CPU‑Z